congto/ktos-108/Lab_04_Managing_VMs_With_Nova.md

 openstack server ip floating
 ```

-- assoicate a floating IP with the instnace
+- associate a floating IP with the instance
 - from the VM (ssh or console into your OpenStack instance) log in to the deployed VM via the floating IP

 In order to look at one of the other common operations, create another private network and turn on a VM via the command line